Releasing the effects of trauma

 Somatic Experiencing™ is trauma counselling with a difference, using less words and more emphasis on the sensations, emotions and movement arising in the body.
 The word ‘Somatic’ refers to the body, and we use ‘Experiencing‘ to say that the resolution of trauma happens in the present time, putting the memory in the past, so you can move forward in your life unburdened by previous events.

-If you are stressed or anxious, Somatic Experiencing can help you to feel relaxed and calm more of the time.
+Somatic Experiencing is a form of nervous system regulation.
+If you are stressed or anxious, you can learn to feel relaxed and calm more of the time.
 If you tend to be depressed or low in energy and mood, you can learn simple ways to feel more optimism and aliveness.
-Over time, this can improve relationships, give you more sense of choice and possibility and renew your zest for life.
+With practice, this can ‘reset’ your nervous system to a new balance, giving you more sense of choice and possibility, improving relationships and renewing your zest for life.

 As I am retired from medical practice, I no longer give medical services such as writing prescriptions, and am pleased to now be working in a way that is complementary to and supportive of mainstream medical practice.
 Over the years I have been privileged to assist many thousands of people and I am deeply grateful to them, and to my colleagues and teachers.